DefinitelyTyped/tsd/README.md

 The old TSD `v0.3.0` had it's own repository data file that mapped module names to url's of definition files.
 This had a few downsides for (maintenance being one).
 Since `v0.5.0` we link directly to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) where the directory and file names are a reasonable indicator but not 100% identical to the names as you'd find them in npm, bower or other package managers.

-The DefinitelyTyped group is working on a meta-data source that will solve this.
+The DefinitelyTyped [group](https://github.com/DefinitelyTyped/tsd/issues) is working on a meta-data source that will solve this.

 ### Can TSD install the definitions for the correct module version or fork?

-Yes, and no, (and later yes again)
+Yes, and no (and later yes again)

 There is basic support for parsing semver-postfixes from the definition file names, and you can filter on this using [semver](https://github.com/isaacs/node-semver) ranges with the `--version` option: Try it with the 'node' definitions.

 It works well but is not used much in the current DefinitelyTyped repository.
-The DefinitelyTyped group is working on a meta-data source that will solve this (the [Nuget exporter](https://github.com/DefinitelyTyped/NugetAutomation) is waiting for this too).
+The DefinitelyTyped [group](https://github.com/DefinitelyTyped/tsd/issues) is working on a meta-data source that will solve this (the [Nuget exporter](https://github.com/DefinitelyTyped/NugetAutomation) is waiting for this too).

 ### What is the location of the cache folders?